asadbukhari2/asadbukhari2/README.md

 # Hi there, I'm Asad bukhari 👋
 #### A curious Developer

+- 🔭 I’m currently working on ERP system for my FYP
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning nodejs & OSS
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate on SASS
+- 💬 Ask me about JavaScript
 - 🥅 2022 Goals: Learn more about Nodejs & OSS
 - ⚡ Fun fact: I love to play foosball